thatdania/MakersBnB/README.md

 ![](readmeimages/1.jpg)

 The challenge is to recreate as much of AIRBNB as possible within a week.
-Great fun.🏡
+My role in this project was supporting my pairs with the approach to the problem and pairing together, coding the front and back end.
+My main contribution was the appearance and UX design.

+More about the progress: https://medium.com/@thatdania/episode-30-did-we-do-a-good-job-reflection-on-the-airbnb-challenge-d60b9da73773

 MVP:
 ======